-Dr Hazel Donkin completed her postgraduate studies in French Surrealism in 2010 and joined Durham University as a Teaching Fellow.
+Dr Hazel Donkin completed her postgraduate studies in French Surrealism in 2010 and joined Durham University.

+Dr Donkin is a member of the steering committee of CVAC (the Centre for Visual Arts and Culture).
 She is the Secretary for Visual Art on the University College SCR Executive.
-She is also a Senior Fellow of the Higher Education Academy.
+She is a Fellow of University College and a Senior Fellow of the Higher Education Academy.

 Dr Donkin's research interest is in the field of Surrealism.
 She would welcome applications from potential PhD candidates interested in all areas of Surrealism.

 Chapter in book

 - Donkin, H. (2016).
 Screams: Women in Post-war Surrealist journals.
 In Intersections:Women Artists/Surrealism/Modernism.
 Allmer, P. Manchester University Press.